jansucan/beginner-os-developer-diary/README.md

 - [gcc gnu: Installing GCC](https://gcc.gnu.org/install/)

-I have built the latest version of the native compiler, and then binutils and cross-compilers for i686-elf and x86_64.
+I have built the latest version of the native compiler, and then binutils and cross-compilers for i686-elf and x86_64-elf targets.

 Hooray!
 I got to C language!